21y4d/nmapAutomator/README.md

 # TODO features list
 _**pull requests are more than welcome :)**_
-* Supporting DNS resolution "use of urls/domains instead of IPs"
+* Support DNS resolution "use of urls/domains instead of IPs"
-* Properly identifying url extensions "testing index extensions for 200"
+* Properly identify url extensions "testing index extensions for code 200"
-* Adding more recon options
+* Add more port-based automatic recon options
+* Add an nmap progress bar